 7 Telltale Signs of Facebook Addiction

-Facebook has become so much a part of our life now that it’s so prevalent across the world.
-With close to a billion users out there, one can easily throw a stone and hit a Facebook user.
-The amount of time users engage in Facebook activities, like updating statuses, posting photos, commenting and ‘liking’ posts has also been increasing with smartphones and 3G/Wi-fi networks becoming commonplace in recent years.
+Facebook has become so much a part of our life now that with close to a billion users out there, one can easily throw a stone and hit a Facebook user.
+User engagement in Facebook activities, like updating statuses, posting photos, commenting, and ‘liking’ have also increased in recent years.